ebi-ait/morphic-util/README.md

 Delete specific file(s) or subpaths within the dataset area

 ## 4. Full User Journey Summary
-1. Authenticate with Morphic (Cognito)
-2. Authenticate with Globus (one-time login for transfer)
+1. Authenticate with Globus (one-time login).
-3. Configure Globus source endpoint (your local/GCP collection UUID)
+2. Configure the Globus source collection (local machine via GCP or institutional endpoint).
-4. Create dataset (UI or CLI) → backend creates upload folder on EBI private storage
+3. Create a Dataset (via UI or CLI) — this provisions the upload area on EMBL-EBI private storage.
-5. Select dataset as upload target
+4. Select the Dataset as the active upload target.
-6. Upload data files via Globus (morphic-util upload)
+5. Upload data files via Globus (`morphic-util upload`).
-7. Verify uploaded files (morphic-util list or UI)
+6. Verify uploaded files (`morphic-util list` or via the UI).
-8. Submit metadata referencing uploaded files
+7. Submit spreadsheet metadata referencing the uploaded files.